 This Sorrento Valley brewpub has a variety of beers on tap, from ales, pilsners, and IPAs — all of which have been paired with items on the gastropub menu available for brunch, lunch, and dinner.

-The beers are delicious, but the real reason to visit this brewery is the ambiance.
-The floor to ceiling windows in the 12,000 square foot location let in so much light you feel like you’re sipping your beer outside.
+The beers are delicious, but the ambiance is the real reason to visit this brewery.
+The floor-to-ceiling windows in the 12,000-square-foot location let in so much light that you feel like you’re sipping your beer outside.
 There’s also outdoor seating that’s pleasantly shaded.
+And everything I’ve eaten at Gravity Heights has been really good.

 What are your favorite San Diego breweries?